publint/publint/site/src/pages/docs/troubleshooting.md

    For example, [`npm pack`](https://docs.npmjs.com/cli/v11/using-npm/scripts#npm-pack) can be set to ignore `prepack` and `postpack` scripts, but it'll still run the `prepare` script. [`yarn pack`](https://yarnpkg.com/advanced/lifecycle-scripts#prepack-and-postpack) does not support ignoring the `prepack` and `postpack` scripts.

    **To fix this**, avoiding calling `publint` in these lifecycle scripts, and run `publint` in a separate step instead.

+## Yarn 1 is not supported

+publint doesn't support yarn 1.
+However, there are several workarounds:

+- Pass a different package manager to pack files, e.g. `publint --pack npm`.
+This will cause publint to call `npm pack` to pack files even though you're using yarn to install dependencies.

+  If this option is used, make sure the packed files (as shown by `npm pack` logs when running manually) are correct.
+Different package managers interpret the `"files"` field of the `package.json` differently.

+- Or upgrade yarn to v3 or v4, which are officially supported.
+- Or pack the files manually and pass the tarball to publint, e.g. `publint ./mylib-1.0.0.tgz`.